topherzee/vr-cms/vr-editor-aframe/LOG.md

 Objective: Polish for Newbies and Videos:
-* If item goes to negative Z - pop it out. (click-listen.js tick)

 * Nicer Drop Bars: Only show drop bars when hovering on item?
-* Hilighting color?

 * Sample content from Travel website.

 * Preview in devices - simple demo.
+2023-05-24
+Added Demo mode.
+Starts without Tours and Assets - you click the heaader to get them.
 2023-05-20
+* Hilighting color?
+(Able to do it for drop target.)
+* If item goes to negative Z - pop it out. (click-listen.js tick)

 2023-05-01